Lisbon, Portugal skyline view over Rossio Square.

 Avenida da Liberdade and Marquês do Pombal

-The central strip of cobbled park offers patches of greenery and a few kiosk bars that can be quite lively in the early evening thanks to busking bands.
+The avenue’s central strip of cobbled park offers patches of greenery and a few kiosk bars that can be quite lively in the early evening thanks to busking bands.

 Once you get to the top of Avenida da Liberdade and past the statue of the Marquês do Pombal, you’re in a more business-oriented district with big banks and companies and busy main roads.
 Off these arterial roads there are smaller residential streets with all the amenities you’d expect to find, such as supermarkets and cafés.
-Hotels around here tend to be the larger chain hotels.Transport connections are easy, especially from Marquês do Pombal, which is about a 30-minute walk or 5-minute Metro ride from the Baixa district.
+Hotels around here tend to be the larger chain hotels.

 Sights on and around Avenida da Liberdade